MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## Access Surface Support Portal

-If you already have access, skip ahead to [Create a service request for device replacement](#create-a-service-request-for-device-replacement-or-repair).
+If you already have access, skip to the section [Modernized Surface support](#modernized-surface-support).

 ### Streamline access to Surface Support Portal